agiletkiewicz/agiletkiewicz.github.io/_posts/2020-05-21-cli_project_the_life_changing_magic_of_refactoring.markdown

 <br>

 I look forward to getting feedback on my first project and learning how I can make my code even more elegant.
-In the future, whether I am looking at my own code, working on a team, or managing a developer, my focus is going to be on **code that is readable, abstract, and closed for modificaiton but open for extension.**
+In the future, whether I am looking at my own code, working on a team, or managing a developer, my focus is going to be on **code that is readable, abstract, and closed for modification but open for extension.**

 <br>